nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 3. Save the text file as `docedex.bat` (Windows) or `docedex.sh` (MacOS/Linux)
 4. Change the admin settings of the script to allow it to run as a program:
-   i.
-Windows: Right-click on the script and select `Properties`.
+   1. Windows: Right-click on the script and select `Properties`.
 Under `General`, check the box that says `Allow this file to run as a program`.
-   ii.
-MacOS/Linux: Open the terminal and navigate to the directory where the script is located.
+   2. MacOS/Linux: Open the terminal and navigate to the directory where the script is located.
 Type `chmod +x [script name]` and press enter. (`chmod +x` changes permissions of the script to allow it to be executed.)
 5. Double-click on the script to launch Docedex
 6. Docedex should launch